-Service design as a practice results in the design of systems and processes aimed at providing a holistic service to the user.
+Service design as a practice results in the design of systems and its processes aimed at providing a holistic experience to the user, from when he/she makes initial interaction with the service till he/she opts out of it.

-Service design involves designing the customers journey from when they decide to use your service till the successful completion of the task that the customer is set out to do.
-Note that service design is not limited to customer experience, it also involves the experience of the employee who is taking part in the delivery of the service.
+Service design is not limited to "customer" experience, it also involves the experience of the employees and other stake holders who is taking part in the delivery of the service.

-Though the primary intent of design can vary from project to project, it is always best to start from the context of the end-user.
+Though the primary intent of design can vary from service to service, it is always best to start from the context of the end-user.
 Some common intents for a design project could be to :

 - Emergence of new technology that could potentially solve existing problem of a target group.

 - Refining existing services by finding opportunities / pain points.